Ylandolsi/booking_monorepo/backend/Booking/notes.md

 - fix session price on frontend
 - fix availbility on front
-- Integrate with calendar; prevent switching to another account if already integrated.
+- Integrate with calendar; prevent switching to another account if already integrated. and handle this UI :
+  - handle this with UI :
+    [13:56:57 ERR] Email yassine.landolsi@converty.shop already assigned to someone else 2025-08-24T13:56:57.246704927Z [13:56:57 ERR] Completed command IntegrateAccountCommand with error when integrating with an account alraedy integrated !

 - Review upcoming meetings and previous meetings/mentors.
 - Fix availability / booking flows.
 - ADD Mentor canot book with himself